christopher-black/chi-git-examples/README.md

 ## Feature Branch Example

 ```
-// if using develop, use that instead of master
+// if using master, use that instead of develop
-git checkout master
+git checkout develop
 git branch feature-task1
 git checkout feature-task1